mheistruevers/nkp-quickstart/README.md

 This method uses the NKP Bundle to install an NKP cluster without requiring internet access on the jump host VM or a preconfigured internal registry.

 1. Download the NKP Bundle (e.g. *nkp-bundle_v2.16.0_linux_amd64.tar.gz*) from the [Nutanix Download Portal](https://portal.nutanix.com/page/downloads?product=nkp) to your jump host VM and extract it.

+1. The NKP bundle contains the Konvoy bootstrap image - load the bundle using the docker command - e.g.

+    ```shell
+    docker load -i konvoy-bootstrap-image-nkp-version.tar
+    ```

 1. Before running the following command in your jump host VM, update the values with your environment: [nkp-env-bundle](./nkp-env-bundle)